Borg-GitHub/Hub-Spoke/README.md

 **The template allows for the following parameters**
 * adminUserName  - The username for the local administrators of the two virtual machines provisioned.
-* adminPassword -
+* adminPassword -  The password for the local administrators of the two virtual machines provisioned.
-* windowsVMCount -
+* windowsVMCount - Number of Windows VMs to deploy
-* linuxVMCount -
+* linuxVMCount -  Number of Linux VMs to deploy
-* vmSize -
+* vmSize -    Azure Virtual Machine SKU to use
-* deployVpnGateway -
+* deployVpnGateway -  Do you wish to deploy a VPN gateway  Y\N
-* hubNetwork -
+* hubNetwork -  Hub name and IP range
-* spokeNetwork -
+* spokeNetwork - Spoke name, IP range, and NSG name
-* spokeNetworkTwo -
+* spokeNetworkTwo -  Second spoke name, IP range, and NSG name
-* vpnGateway -
+* vpnGateway - VPN Gateway name, IP range, and public IP address interface name
-* bastionHost -
+* bastionHost - Bastion host name, IP range, public IP address interface name and NSG name
-* azureFirewall -
+* azureFirewall - Azure firewall, IP range, public IP address interface name and name of user defined route
-* workbookDisplayName -
+* workbookDisplayName -  Take the default
-* workbookId -
+* workbookId -  Take the default
-* location -
+* location -  Choose an Azure datacenter location for your deployement